ashika27999/audio-stitcher/README.md

 ## Audio Stitcher
 Audio stitcher records conversations between two people, and stitches the conversations to make them into downloadable transcripts or audiobooks of the conversations or any particular snippet of the conversation.
+The project is active on Heroku: https://aud1o-stitcher.herokuapp.com/

 ## Build status
 The project is in it's alpha stage.